hindu-comm/mail_stream_advaita-l/2017/07/Debunking_Drishti-Sr/203__Praveen_R._Bhat.md

 > Looks like Bhamati resorts to SDV and not DSV.
 >
 >
-​Thanks for your quotations, but it is not what I am looking for.
+Thanks for your quotations, but it is not what I am looking for.
 You are proving that Bhamati uses SDV, which I have no doubts about.
 I am looking at a quotation where Bhamati agrees that DSV is possible but with NJV, not with EJV.
 I asked my Acharyaji who confirmed this, but he couldn't quote as